 Amir Cameron Tayrani is a partner in Gibson, Dunn & Crutcher’s Washington, D.C. office.
 He practices in the firm’s Litigation Department and is a member of the Appellate and Constitutional Law Practice Group.

 Mr. Tayrani has significant experience representing clients before the Supreme Court of the United States and other appellate courts.
-He has been recognized twice as an Appellate Rising Star by Law360, which described Mr. Tayrani as "a major player in some of the nation’s recent, most high-profile lawsuits," from the "Citizens United campaign finance case to the battle in California over Proposition 8."
+He has been recognized twice as an Appellate Rising Star by Law360, which described Mr. Tayrani as “a major player in some of the nation’s recent, most high-profile lawsuits,” from the “Citizens United campaign finance case to the battle in California over Proposition 8.”
 Mr. Tayrani is listed in the Best Lawyers in America® 2018 publication in the category of Appellate Practice.
+In 2019, he was recognized by Benchmark Litigation as a “Future Litigation Star” in Washington, D.C.

 Mr. Tayrani has briefed nineteen cases on the merits before the U.S. Supreme Court, including: